≪ Go to our review of Backpacking Water Treatment

 Cons: Somewhat long incubation time, adding chemicals to water

-Chlorine dioxide treatments like the Water Treatment Drops from Aquamira are the lightest and smallest water treatment method, making this system perfect for an emergency water treatment method or for weight-conscious hikers.
+Chlorine dioxide treatments like the Water Treatment Drops from Aquamira are one of the lightest and smallest water treatment methods, making this system perfect for an emergency water treatment method or for weight-conscious hikers.
 We considered giving this treatment method a Best Buy award because it is so economical, but overall it is such an effective and simple method that we decided it was worthy of our Top Pick award for being light AND inexpensive.

 Unlike iodine chemical treatment, chlorine dioxide is not harmful to ingest regularly and does eliminate Cryptosporidium, and unlike most pump filters, this method eliminates viruses.
 Besides the long incubation time, the primary downside to this method is that it involves adding chemicals to your drinking water, which puts off some users.
 If you want to protect yourself against viruses but don't like the idea of chemicals in your water, check out the MSR Guardian, which is the only filter effective against those types of diseases, though it is much heavier and expensive.

 RELATED REVIEW: Best Backpacking Water Filters and Treatment of 2017

 Our Analysis and Hands-on Test Results

 A chemical water treatment system, Aquamira stands out for being incredibly lightweight, compact, effective, and easy to use.
 This is the ideal method for hikers and backpackers trying to go light and fast.

 The active ingredient in these drops is chlorine dioxide, which doesn't actually contain chlorine.
 (Think bleach, but less harmful.)
 When researching on the Internet, it seems as though there is confusion as to what Aquamira actually treats, so we called them to get the full scoop: as of August of 2016 it was approved by the EPA as a purifier, which means that it eliminates all pathogens: bacteria, protozoa, and viruses, which is more than most filters.
 There is a difference in incubation time for some of the different organisms, but after an hour the drops are effective on everything, including Giardia and the hard-shelled Cryptosporidium.